Benghazi Cathedral: History

-The Headquarters had already been abandoned by time of the Libyan Civil War, following several unsuccessful restoration efforts.
-The Cathedral survived the Battle of Benghazi (2014–2017) without major structural damage.

-In 2022, restoration works on the cathedral commenced.
+A restoration of the cathedral began under the supervision of Italian architects in 2008, but these were interrupted by the outbreak of the Libyan Civil War.
+The cathedral survived the Battle of Benghazi (2014–2017) without major structural damage, although it suffered several RPG hits and cosmetic damage to the interior and facade.
+In 2022, restoration works on the cathedral began again.
 While municipal authorities stated that restoration works were being done in connection with the cathedral's status as a historic site, signage on the scaffolding of the cathedral indicated that the cathedral was, in fact, being converted into a mosque dedicated to Imam Malik ibn Anas.
 Locals alleged that the conversion was being done by the city's Awqaf Authority.
+After uproar, the municipal government and Libyan heritage agency stringently denied that conversion was occurring, stating that the hanging of the sign was unsanctioned by the government, and possibly perpetrated by local Salafists.
+The early 2020s have seen major rebuilding work in Benghazi, including the demolition of a significant section of Benghazi's Italian quarter by the Libyan National Army.
+As of 2025, signs labeling the cathedral a mosque remain on its facade.